ghott86/marklogic-kafka-connector/README.md

 * Open a new terminal on the VM and execute the following command to see the IPv4 addresses
   * ```ifconfig -a```
 * You can disable the entire firewall by running the following commands
-* __NOTE:__ This is not recommended unless you have an additional firewall protecting your network or server
+* __NOTE:__ This is not recommended unless you have an additional firewall protecting your network and/or server
   * ```systemctl stop firewalld```
   * ```systemctl disable firewalld```
 * Check to see if any sources currently exist